Written by: DreamMeaning Editorial Team

 Is dreaming about a lioness a bad sign?

-Dreaming of a lioness is not inherently negative; it can often symbolize strength, protection, and empowerment.
-Such dreams may invite you to explore your own inner power and assertiveness.
+Dreaming about a lioness is not inherently negative.
+It often reflects themes of strength and protection, inviting you to explore your own inner power.

 What does it mean if I dream about a lioness repeatedly?